gianmarcopicarella/tictactoe-reinforcement-learning/README.md

 ### Plotting the cumulative reward function (CRF)
 The CRF plot can be requested only during training through the ```--plotReward``` flag.
 Once the training is completed, a GnuPlot window containing the CRF plot will pop-up.

 ### Plotting the cumulative episodes result (CER)
 The CER plot can be requested only during training through the ```--plotResults``` flag.
 Once the training is completed, a GnuPlot window containing the CER plot will pop-up.

+## Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contribution is **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request